LarsEKrueger/hunter-killer/README.md

 high and felt sluggish.
 This can lead to a few bogus switches if a larger number of spidertrons is at the same place, e.g. a home base.
 However, the solution will stabilize more quickly to reduce the total amount of travel.

+## 0.5

+Spidertrons will look for the closest target and don't switch targets afterwards.
+The selection mechanism prefers older spidertrons over new ones.

+This may lead to increased wandering of the killers around the map, which can be compensated by more spidertrons.